Telephone: (229) 226-1344

 In 2007, Mark took a sabbatical from work.
 During this time he and his wife lived in France and began working on some personal writing projects.
 Upon his return to work, he felt a renewed enthusiasm for his career and clients and began focusing his energies on client development.
 Under his leadership, he moved the firm away from paper files, and using an off-site server, was able to increase the efficiency of the firm.
 His current project includes taking the firm “virtual”, offering a la carte legal services, and improving efficiency in order to improve legal services while lowering costs to his clients.

-Mark is married to a wonderful wife; they have one daughter and an English Setter named Molly.
+Mark lives in Thomsville with his wife, two children and an English Setter named Molly.
 They attend All Saints’ Episcopal Church where he serves on the Vestry.
 Mark is the chairman-elect of the Board of Trustees for the Vashti Center, president of the Washington and Lee Thomasville–Tallahassee Alumni Club, and acting treasurer of the Southwest Georgia Technical College Foundation.
 Mark was recently appointed to the Board of the Thomasville Antique Show Foundation which supports local children’s charities.
-His is an active member of the American Ceramics Circle as well as several genealogical societies.
+His is an active member of the American Ceramic Circle as well as several genealogical societies.
 He enjoys hiking, tennis, backgammon, and wing shooting.

 Bar and Court Admissions: